zhelenskiy/Kotcell/README.md

 ### Interop & libraries
 The only interoperability between Excel and side libraries comes from macroses that are
 * Written with unpopular VB.Net
-* Are unsafe
+* Unsafe
-* Are not as easy to create and call from cells as standard functions.
+* Not as easy to create and call from cells as standard functions.

 ## Solutions